uwla/vue-form-builder/README.md

     /*... more aliases*/
 };

+// add single alias
+fieldAliases.setAlias("birthday", "name:birthday|date|label:Your birthday");

-// register new aliases in addition to the default ones FieldAliases.registerAliases(customAliases);
+// add new aliases in addition to the default ones fieldAliases.setAliases(customAliases);

-// set the aliases.
-This will delete default aliases and set new ones.
-FieldAliases.setAliases(customAliases);
+// you may want to remove an alias fieldAliases.removeAlias("email");

+// or maybe reset all aliases
+fieldAliases.resetAliases();

-// get the aliases (we probably won't need this, unless to debug) console.log(FieldAliases.getAliases());
+// get the aliases (we probably won't need this, unless to debug) console.log(fieldAliases.getAlias("country"));

+// get all of them
+console.log(fieldAliases.getAliases());
 ```

 **Note**: Define your custom aliases before registering FormBuilder as Vue component.